Main section

 • maximises compatibility with Apple and older systems that still trust Gold G2, and

-• prevents widespread outages during the transition.
+• prevents widespread outages during the asymmetry of trust anchors.

 The long-term goal remains a single chain ending in SwissSign RSA TLS Root CA 2022 – 1 that is trusted by all major root stores.